LucasTouzoCoelho/Portfolio-Projects/README.md

 My credentials include a Master's in Space Science and Technology from the Aeronautics Institute of Technology (ITA), an institution of higher education and advanced research rated as one of the top and most prestigious engineering schools in Brazil, and a MBA in Project and Process Management from the University of Air Force (UNIFA).

-**Background in:** Python, Machine Learning, Space Operations and Mathematical Optimisation.
+**Background in:** Python, R, Excel, Power BI and Machine Learning. **Currently studying about:** Neural Networks, Machine Learning and Robotic Process Automation

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/lucas-tcoelho/)
 * [Medium](https://medium.com/@lucastouzopro)

-## Projetos:
+## Projects:

 * **Exploratory Analysis with data from Brazilian's COVID-19 Vaccination Program:**